 Objectives and challenges can be as easy or hard as you want, some of which will be coming from your own sponsors.
 Do well in certain challenges and you get a chance to upgrade your bike without having to purchase new parts with your hard earned winnings.
 What’s fun is that many of these challenges are more arcade-like than the actual races, so they offer a break in pace and intensity as you explore a semi-open area for these events.
 All in all, this makes for a career mode that is actually engaging to play and not something to skip over in favor of quick single races.

 Audiovisually, I was impressed with TT Isle of Man – Ride on the Edge 2.
 Backdrops are quite varied, from racing through relatively narrow streets inside small towns to enjoying the vistas of the countryside.
 There are weather effects, your shadow dances around you as you wind your way around corners and change direction, and there’s a nice classic arcade racer feel to the graphics as a whole.
 The audio is nice as well, with many of the effects being especially convincing when wearing headphones.
+It’s a game that stretches the Switch to its limits though, because even in docked mode there are areas where the framerate drops – which seems to make the controls a tiny bit less responsive as well.

 One downside of having these long sprawling tracks to race on is that it takes the game a while to load them into memory prior to a race.
 Luckily many of the events are lengthy affairs, so while the wait times are noticeable they’re not frequent.
 You can also go online, but the servers haven’t been too crowded yet – I’m assuming people are still playing through the career mode.